Formality properties of finitely generated groups and Lie algebras: Malcev Lie algebras and filtered-formality

 \begin{proof} First suppose $G$ is filtered-formal, and let $\cN=\cN(G;\k)$ be the minimal $\dga$ dual to $\fL=\widehat{\gr}(G,\k)$.
 By Proposition \ref{prop:ffcrit2}, this $\dga$ is a $1$-minimal model for $G$.
 Since by construction $\fL=\widehat{\gr}(\fL)$, Lemma \ref{lem:positivegraded} shows that the differential on $\cN$ is homogeneous with respect to the Hirsch weights.

 Now suppose $\cM$ is a $1$-minimal model for $G$ over $\k$, with homogeneous differential on Hirsch weights.
-By Lemma \ref{lem:positivegraded} again, the dual Lie algebra $\fL=\fL(\cM)$ is filtered-formal.
-By Theorem \ref{thm:sullivan}, we have that $\fm(G;\k)\cong \fL$.
-Hence, $G$ is filtered-formal. \end{proof}
+By Lemma \ref{lem:positivegraded} again, the dual Lie algebra $\fL(\cM)$ is filtered-formal.
+On the other hand, the assumption that $\cM\cong \cM(G;\k)$ and Theorem \ref{thm:sullivan} together imply that $\fL(\cM)\cong \fm(G;\k)$.
+Hence, the group $G$ is filtered-formal by Definition \ref{def:filt-1-formal}. \end{proof}